-Before engaging a freelancer it’s important to be aware of their employment status, particularly with IR35 rules coming into play from 2020.
+Before engaging a freelancer it’s important to be aware of their employment status, particularly with IR35 rules.
 If your contractor or freelancer could be seen as an employee by HMRC then your business could be fined heavily.
 See the table below to work out whether an individual is self-employed or employed or visit HMRC to find out more about IR35.

 |Is the worker contracted to provide the work personally?||Yes||No. Can send along a substitute if unable or unwilling to do the work personally.|

 |Does the worker work exclusively for the other party?||Yes||No. Can do work under two or more contracts with different parties at the same time.|

 |Does the worker work as part of the other’s business?||Yes, an integral part of their employer’s business, working within the core of the business.||No. Works as and when required.|

 |Does the worker provide their own equipment?||Employer provides all tools, machinery and equipment required.||Most often provides own tools and equipment.|

 |Does the worker provide their own support staff?||Employer provides all required support staff.||Provides own support staff as required and pays them directly at own expense.|

 |Is the worker responsible for own profit and loss?||Not able to increase profits over and above wage received.||Ability to enhance profit by maximising efficiency.
 Puts errors right at own cost.|